dhungdata/DiceGame/README.md

 # DiceGame
-This is a simple dice game built with JavaScript, jQuery, HTML and CSS.
+This is a simple dice game built with JavaScript, jQuery, HTML, SCSS and CSS.

 How to Play:
 * To play, click the 'Roll Dice' button.